Luminescent Creatures

-Luminescent Creatures is a 2025 album by Japanese singer-songwriter Ichiko Aoba.
-Released on Aoba's label, Hermine, on February 28, 2025, the album's name is derived from the last track on Aoba's previous album, Windswept Adan, from 2020.
+Luminescent Creatures (発光する生き物, Hakkō Suru Ikimono) is the ninth studio album by Japanese singer-songwriter Ichiko Aoba, released on 28 February 2025 by her label, Hermine.
+The album's name is derived from the last track on Aoba's previous album, Windswept Adan, released in 2020.
+The album was preceded by three singles; "Luciférine," released on 13 November 2024; "Flag," released on 12 December 2024; and "Sonar," released on 6 February 2025.

-Intended as an extension of her previous album and a continuation of Aoba's interest in the natural world, Luminescent Creatures was a collaboration between Aoba and Windswept Adan's key members, namely composer Taro Umebayashi, sound engineer Toshihiko Kasai, and photographer Kodai Kobayashi.
+Luminescent Creatures is a folk baroque and alternative music album with elements of psychedelic folk, classical, and ambient music.
+It is intended as an extension of her previous album and a continuation both rich instrumentation and of Aoba's interest in the natural world, as Luminescent Creatures features key members of Windswept Adan, namely composer Taro Umebayashi, sound engineer Toshihiko Kasai, and photographer Kodai Kobayashi.

 Like its predecessor, Windswept Adan, the album received widespread critical acclaim.

 Background

-On October 19 and 26 of 2024, Aoba performed the "Luminescent Creatures World Premiere," a live performance of her upcoming studio album, in Sankei Hall Breeze in Osaka and Showa Women's University in Tokyo, respectively.
-One month later, on November 13, Aoba announced that Luminescent Creatures was due for release on February 28, 2025.
-She also released "Luciférine" as a lead single and announced a world tour taking place from February to May of 2025, specifically spanning countries in Asia, Europe, and North America.
+On 19 and 26 October 2024, Aoba performed the "Luminescent Creatures World Premiere," a live performance of Luminescent Creatures, in Sankei Hall Breeze in Osaka and Showa Women's University in Tokyo, respectively.
+One month later, on 13 November, Aoba announced that Luminescent Creatures was due for release on 28 February 2025.
+She also released "Luciférine" as a lead single and announced a world tour taking place from February to May 2025, specifically spanning countries in Asia, Europe, and North America.

-On December 12, 2024, Aoba released the song "Flag" as well as a live performance video which had been recorded at the Into the Great Wide Open festival in The Netherlands.
+On 12 December 2024, Aoba released the song "Flag" as well as a live performance video which had been recorded at the Into the Great Wide Open festival in The Netherlands.
 The latter includes renditions of songs from her previous albums, Mahoroboshiya and q p.
-On February 6, 2025, Aoba released the song "Sonar," with a music video, in anticipation of the album's release at the end of the month.
+On 6 February 2025, Aoba released the song "Sonar," alongside a music video, in anticipation of the album's release at the end of the month.